 Mossman; a polluting sugarmill that exceeds pollution standards

 (local doctors and residents can testify this) and requires the

-entire district in monoculture with heavy use of fertilisers.
+entire district in monoculture with use of fertilisers.

 The Daintree where hundreds of diesel generators burn through four